 Source: Timmidhi:2676, 40 Hadith of Nawawi:28

-The more we follow the Sunnah of the Prophet (SAW), the more Islah we achieve and the more successful we are considered in the eyes of Allah (SWT), both in this world and in the life hereafter.
+The more we follow the Prophet’s (SAW) Sunnah, the more Islah we achieve.
+This makes us more successful in Allah’s (SWT) eyes, both in this world and in the hereafter.

 Mujahadah in Da’wah was the Prophet’s Life!

-The life of the Prophet Muhammad (SAW) can be characterized by his unwavering sincerity and relentless Mujahadah/hardships in his Da’wah (inviting others to Islam).
-Even at the start of his prophethood he was warned by Waraqah ibn Naufal, that this was the tradition of all prophets:
+The life of Prophet Muhammad (SAW) showed his unwavering sincerity and constant Mujahadah/hardships in Da’wah (inviting others to Islam).
+Even at the start of his prophethood, Waraqah ibn Naufal warned him that this was the tradition of all prophets:

 ….. and Waraqa said, “This is the same entity (referring to the angel Jibril) who keeps the secrets whom Allah had sent to Moses.
 I wish I were young and could live up to the time when your people would turn you out.”
 Allah’s Messenger (ﷺ) asked, “Will they drive me out?”
 Waraqa replied in the affirmative and said, “Anyone (man) who came with something similar to what you have brought was treated with hostility…..”